probabilists/lampe/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: "🐛 Bug report"
-about: "Report a bug to help LAMPE improve"
+about: "Report an issue that seems like a bug"
 labels: bug
 ---

 ### Description